Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Introduction

-Currently, algorithms designed to ensure fairness by addressing representation for each group independently, do not consider the complexity introduced by intersecting attributes.
-Consequently, fairness measures applied separately to each group may not capture the nuanced ways in which biases manifest when multiple attributes are considered together, as highlighted in earlier works~\cite{kasy2021fairness,kearns2019empirical,ghosh2021characterizing,hoffmann2019fairness,kong2022are}.
-For instance, if committee members are selected based on gender, ethnicity, and economic status independently, there is a risk of overlooking the cumulative impact of biases in the intersection of these attributes.
-On the other hand, an algorithm that accounts for the interconnected nature of these attributes will be better equipped to form diverse and inclusive solutions, acknowledging the complex interplay between multiple protected attributes.
+Currently, algorithms typically attempt to ensure fairness by addressing representation for each group independently, and do not consider the complexity introduced by intersecting attributes.
+Consequently, fairness measures applied separately to each group may not capture the nuanced ways in which biases manifest themselves when multiple attributes are considered together, as highlighted in earlier works~\cite{kasy2021fairness,kearns2019empirical,ghosh2021characterizing,hoffmann2019fairness,kong2022are}.
+This paper focuses on the exploration of diversity-aware clustering problems, where attributes associated with entities/individuals form intersecting groups.
+Our novel approach supports diversity in data-clustering tasks, where the cluster centers encapsulate intersectionality.

-This paper focuses into the exploration of {\em diversity-aware clustering} problems, aiming to tackle the intricacies in real-world scenarios, where attributes associated with entities or individuals from intersecting groups.
-By formulating these problems within the clustering framework, our endeavor is to provide comprehensive insights into the complexities arising from intersectionality and to devise methodologies for handling diversity in data clustering, where the cluster centers encapsulate intersectionality.